Modelur/docs/docs/reference/menu.md

 File
 ----

-Here you open existing SKP files or export your data.
+Here you can open existing SKP files or export your data.

 **File → Open**